zzzprojects/learn-orm/tutorials/visual-studio/code-style-preferences.md

 <img src="https://raw.githubusercontent.com/zzzprojects/learn-orm/master/tutorials/visual-studio/images/code-style-preferences-7.png">

-After you have configured code cleanup, you can either click on the broom icon or press **Ctrl+K, Ctrl+E** to run code cleanup to apply code styles from an EditorConfig file or from the Code Style options page.
+After you have configured code cleanup, you can either click on the broom icon or press **Ctrl+K, Ctrl+E** to run code cleanup to apply code styles from an EditorConfig file or the Code Style options page.